auroraresearchlab/netbox-dns/CONTRIBUTING.md

-# Welcome to NetboxDNS Contributing Guide
+# Welcome to NetBoxDNS Contributing Guide

 Thank you for investing your time in contributing to our project!

 ## Issues

-If you spot a problem with the NetboxDNS, search if an issue already exists.
+If you spot a problem with the NetBoxDNS, search if an issue already exists.
 If a related issue doesn't exist, you can open a new one.

 Include the following information in your post:

 * Describe what you expected to happen.
 * If possible, include a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) to help us identify the issue.
 * Describe what actually happened.
 Include the full traceback if there was an exception.
-* List your Python and Netbox versions.
+* List your Python and NetBox versions.
 If possible, check if this issue is already fixed in the latest releases or the latest code in the repository.

 ## Submitting Pull Requests